 Governmental funds - All of the Commission's basic services are reported in governmental funds, which focus on how money flows into and out of those funds and the balances left at year end that are available for spending.
 These funds are reported using an accounting method called modified accrual accounting, which measures cash and all other current financial assets that can readily be converted to cash.
 The governmental fund statements provide a detailed short-term view of the Commission's general government operations and the basic services it provides.
 Governmental fund information helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance the Commission's programs.
 We describe the relationship or differences between governmental activities (reported in the Statement of Net Position and the Statement of Activities) and governmental funds in a reconciliation following the fund financial statements.

 GOVERNMENT-WIDE FINANCIAL STATEMENTS

 A summary of the government-wide Statement of Net Position follows:

+Table 1

-Table 1 Statements of Net Position June 30, 2018 and 2017
+Statements of Net Position

+For the Fiscal Year Ended June 30, 2019 and 2018